-Curator of the climate change exhibit, Richard uses his research with plant fossils and their distribution over time and place to shed light on the condition, history and evolution of BC’s landscape and climate.
+Richard studies plant fossils and their distribution over time and place to shed light on the condition, history and evolution of BC’s landscape and climate.
 He also studies ethnobotany of BC First Nations, restoration of natural systems and processes, ecology and origins of Garry Oak and alpine ecosystems and botany of grasses.

-With his graduate students, he has written more than 120 scientific papers and 250 popular articles.
-He has been co-author or co-editor of eight books and major reports, and serves as the province’s expert advisor on Burns Bog and science advisor on paleontology.
+With his graduate students, he has written more than 130 scientific papers and 250 popular articles.
+He has co-authored or co-editor of eight books and major reports, and served as the province’s expert advisor on Burns Bog and science advisor on paleontology.
 He has been awarded the Queen’s Jubilee medal for his work in palaeontology and the national Bruce Naylor award for natural history curatorship.

 Areas of InterestImpacts of climate change on ecosystems